 The Optic Nerve (CN II) and Visual Pathway

-Embryologically, the optic nerve is developed from the optic vesicle, an out-pocketing of the forebrain.
-Thus, the entirety of the nerve can be considered part of the central nervous system and as a consequence, examining the optic nerve (usually performed via ophthalmoscopy) enables an assessment of intra-cranial health to be made.
+It is developed from the optic vesicle, an outpocketing of the forebrain.
+The optic nerve can therefore be considered part of the central nervous system, and examination of the nerve enables an assessment of intracranial health.

 The anatomical course of the optic nerve describes the transmission of special sensory information from the retina of the eye to the primary visual cortex of the brain.
-It can be divided into extracranial (outside the cranial cavity), and intracranial parts.
+It can be divided into extracranial (outside the cranial cavity) and intracranial components.

 The optic nerve is formed by the convergence of axons from the retinal ganglion cells.
 These cells in turn receive impulses from the photoreceptors of the eye (the rods and cones).

 After its formation, the nerve leaves the bony orbit via the optic canal, a passageway through the sphenoid bone.
 It enters the cranial cavity, running along the surface of the middle cranial fossa (in close proximity to the pituitary gland).